Warning: This article contains strong language. If you don't like strong language, then leave this page immediately.

 Blood levels of fluvoxamine in Columbine shooter Eric Harris.
 For full autopsy results, visit: https://www.columbine-guide.com/columbine-autopsies-harris-klebold

 When reports first surfaced that Harris was under a doctor's care and had been prescribed Luvox, the psychos from the psychiatric industry promptly went into damage control.
 American Psychiatric Association President Dr. Rodrigo Munoz said there was "no specific link between these drugs and violent behavior."

 "Despite a decade of research, there is little valid evidence to prove a causal relationship between the use of anti-depressant medications and destructive behavior," Munoz said.

-As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that all antidepressants can cause mania.
+As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that antidepressants can cause mania.
+The link between antidepressants, mania and other mood disorders was mentioned repeatedly in the manual (see, for example, pages 329, 331, 332, 334, 336, 337, 351, 371, and 372).
 The DSM, it should be noted, is pretty much considered the bible of psychiatric diagnosis, to the point where it is cited not just in the medical and research world, but also legal cases.